Common Elements of a Personal Injury Case

 Another point to consider is whether the victim was also negligent and contributed to the accident.
-For example, if a car is driving on a dark country road at night without their lights on, causing another car to not see them while coming around a curve to fast and crashes into them. the victim contributed to the accident with its own negligence and the court will weigh who is at fault for what, possibly barring recovery entirely.Causation
+For example, if a car is driving on a dark country road at night without their lights on, causing another car to not see them while coming around a curve too fast and crashes into them.
+The victim contributed to the accident with their own negligence, and the court will weigh who is at fault for what, possibly barring recovery entirely.Causation

 The third element that must be met is causation.
 This means that the actor's failure to exercise reasonable care was the actual cause of the injury.
 The negligence by the actor must have contributed to the accident in question.

-Again, the if the victim's own actions contributed to the accident, it may reduce the amount able to be recovered.
+Again, if the victim's actions contributed to the accident, it may reduce the amount to be recovered.
 But as long as the actor contributed to the accident and is a close cause of the action, the victim can recover.

 For example, a driver comes speeding down the highway and scares a second driver.
-This second driver starting speeding as a result, feeling anxious and wanting to get off the roadway as soon as possible.
-The second driver then can't stop in time and crashes into the back of another vehicle.
-The first driver, although were it not for his speeding the other would not have crashed, would be difficult to be held liable as there was a greater cause to the crash of the second driver's speeding.
-The second driver's negligence actually caused the crash and will most likely be the one responsible for the injuries.Suffered Actual Damages
+As a result, this second driver started speeding, feeling anxious, and wanting to get off the roadway as soon as possible.
+The second driver than can't stop in time and crashes into the back of another vehicle.
+The first driver, although were it not for his speeding, the other would not have crashed, would be difficult to be held liable as there was a greater cause to the second driver's speeding crash.
+The second driver's negligence actually caused the crash and will most likely be responsible for the injuries.Suffered Actual Damages

-The final element of an injury claim is damages.
-In order to recovery, there must be actual damages suffered as a result of another's negligence.
-The purpose of such claims is to compensate the injured, this can be an injury to self or property, but if no injury exists, there is nothing to compensate.
-For example, let's imagine that the second driver in the previous example was speeding but this time was able to slam on the brakes to stop in time.
+The final element of an injury claim damage.
+To recover, there must be actual damages suffered as a result of another's negligence.
+The purpose of such claims is to compensate the injured, this can be an injury to self or property, but there is nothing to compensate if no injury exists.
+For example, let's imagine that the second driver in the previous example was speeding, but this time was able to slam on the brakes to stop in time.
 The would-be victim would not be able to bring any injury claim as there were no damages suffered.